Genghis Khan was a nightmare in human form!

-In that ruling process he did some of the most dreaded things possible.
-Also why he called as the inhumane or the human genocide.
+In that ruling process, he did some of the most dreaded things possible.
+Also why he call the inhumane or human genocide?

 The khan went on a rampage and killed the hated leader by having molten silver poured into his eyes and ears.
 This is perhaps one of the oldest examples of someone being brutally punished for shooting the messenger — something the khan clearly would not tolerate.